Mike Gordon President of Business Operations

 Prior to joining the Wolves full time, Hutchinson functioned as a game-night staff member for the ticket sales department.

-The 26-year-old has also worked ticket operations for both the Chicago Bears and Cubs.
+The 27-year-old has also worked ticket operations for both the Chicago Bears and Cubs.
 Additionally, he worked stadium operations with the Normal Cornbelters (FL) baseball team.

 Greg Sprott Director, Partnerships

-Greg Sprott is in his seventh season with the Wolves and second as director of partnerships.
+Greg Sprott is entering his eighth season with the Wolves and third as director of partnerships.

-Greg, his wife, Ashley, and their 2-year-old son, Blake, reside in Glenview.
+Greg, his wife, Ashley, and their two sons reside in Glenview.

 Doug Ferguson Sales Executive, Partnerships